-On the C8051F54x devices, vectoring to an interrupt will switch SFRPAGE to page 0x00.
+On the C8051F55x/56x/57x devices, vectoring to an interrupt will switch SFRPAGE to page 0x00, except for the CAN0 interrupt which will switch SFRPAGE to page 0x0C.

 Figure 12.1.
 SFR Page Stack

 Automatic hardware switching of the SFR Page on interrupts may be enabled or disabled as desired using the SFR Automatic Page Control Enable Bit located in the SFR Page Control Register (SFR0CN).
 This function defaults to "enabled" upon reset.
 In this way, the autoswitching function will be enabled unless disabled in software.